And for some common questions...

-Ah, the first automatic reaction...Are you actuallyconstrained by UCI racing rules (or maybe just by industry marketing tactics)?
+Ah, the first automatic question...Are you actually constrained by UCI racing rules (or maybe just by industry marketing tactics)?
 And if so, are fenders legal for competition?
 In what minimal configuration will this innovation be considered a legal fender, rather than a wheel fairing?
 We have had no ruling on this, as no competition has yet seen the technology.
 So we expect the answer will vary, depending on whether the particular governing bodies are truly interested in increased steering control and safety for their competitors.
+(Perhaps their insurance companies will eventually have a say?)

 2. How effective are AERODEFENDER™ Wheel Fairings under null wind conditions?